-In this write-up, I look into answer a common question: is website flipping profitable?
+In this write-up, I look to answer a common question: is website flipping profitable?

-Website flipping is the practice of purchasing a website, improving its revenues to make it more valuable, and then selling it for a profit.
-This can be a very profitable practice.
+Website flipping can be a very profitable practice.
 Someone who understands SEO, monetization, and good content can take an average or okay site and make it a great earner that sells far above the original purchase price.

 While this takes some practice and skill, there are many incredible opportunities in the world of flipping websites.